shirgoldbird/shirgoldbird/README.md

 ### Shir here. 👋

-My passion is making people's lives better with the power of great products.
+My passion is making developers' lives better through great products.

-I'm a product manager, with a background as a developer and consultant.
-My career throughline has been focused on creating delightful product experiences over complex, cutting-edge tech.
-I'm especially passionate about building DevEx and API products, and have worked on those at companies like Microsoft, Deepgram, and DeepL.
+I'm a senior product manager, with a background as a programmer and productivity consultant.
+I've built my career around creating delightful technical experiences that make complex tech easy to use.
+I've worked on DevEx and API products across companies like Microsoft, Deepgram, and now DeepL.

 Please have a look around, or [get in touch](https://shirgoldberg.com/contact/).
-I love meeting people!
+I love meeting people who are similarly passionate!